Nacha Operating Rules

 Standard Company Entry Description – PURCHASE

-Language has also been added to disclaim obligation on the part of ODFIs to “police” Originators’ correct use
+The rule includes language disclaiming any obligation on the part of ODFIs to “police” Originators’ correct use:

 Impact